bernardio5/bookie/README.md

 The cover JPGs my scripts make are fabulously ugly-- deliberately.
 I am emulating the "Library Binding"s I saw in university libraries: monochrome vinyl hardbacks with computer-printed stickers: functional, sturdy, cheap, ugly.
 I use OpenCV to make the JPGs: it works.
 I use OpenCV's "Hershy" font, which is the one included, and so, so ugly.
 Kerning?
 Bah.
 Word wrap?
 Aspirational.

 When the PG data has a scan of a book's cover, it almost never has a legible Author/Title.
 The covers can be elegant, but usually in a generic way, and they're usually really beat-up.
 If a cover image can be automatically identified (maybe 15% of the titles), I use it.
 If there are any other JPG or PNG attached to the book, I choose one at random, otherwise I use a randomly-chosen image from a different PG book.
 I have a collection ~20 "book front" images that I tint to some a random pastel shade, paste on a black on white Author/Title label, paste on the from-the-book image, and that's the cover.png.
 Image + color + title + author + image => memorable.

+Also, I'm a used-bookstore guy.
+I *love* elderly books.
+Though the dust is less tolerable than it used to be.
+No dust in this project!

 Page formatting is mostly TBA.
 Most readers do a fine job if you just give them plain text with maybe paragraph markers.
 Most readers let users set the font and margins, so, usually, HTML page formatting is something to avoid.
 Attempts to embed images usually fight with the refonting and remargining and just make a mess.
 I intend to look into this more; it seems like low-hanging fruit.